1098-T Statements for 2020 are now available.

 UAlbany's Employer Identification Number (EIN) for your 1098-T is 16-1514621.

-Students received a 1098-T if they received grants and scholarships that posted to their UAlbany student account between January 1, 2019, and December 31, 2019.
+Students receive a 1098-T if they made payments or received grants and scholarships that posted to their UAlbany student account between January 1st and December 31st of a given fiscal year.
 Please note that it is not uncommon to receive grants and scholarships in one year that were billed in a prior year.

-Students: Students can access their 1098-T forms for 2019 on E-Pay.
-The forms were also mailed to the students’ permanent addresses in January 2020.
+Students: Students can access their 1098-T forms on E-Pay.
+The forms are also mailed to the students’ permanent addresses by the end January for the prior years' 1098-T.

 Authorized users: Students must sign in to E-Pay and grant their authorized user(s) permission to access to their 1098-T forms.
 Being an authorized user does not automatically grant someone access to the tax forms.